Injury Attorneys for Cerebral Palsy Cases: Proudly and Compassionately Serving Stamford, Danbury, Bridgeport and all of Connecticut

 Your child may require medical treatment for cerebral palsy for the rest of his or her life, including expensive therapies, medications, and the need for special equipment and home modifications.

 Our offices in Danbury, Bridgeport, Shelton, and Stamford handle cerebral palsy cases from across the state.
-Call (203) 487-5725 or via our online contact form to schedule a complimentary consultation with an experienced Connecticut cerebral palsy lawyer today.
+Call (203) 487-5725 or via our online contact form to schedule a complimentary consultation with an experienced cerebral palsy lawyer today.